Strathkelvin and Bearsden (UK Parliament constituency)

 Strathkelvin and Bearsden was a parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom from 1983.
-In 2005, the constituency was abolished, and the area is now represented by East Dunbartonshire and Cumbernauld, Kilsyth and Kirkintilloch East.
+In 2005, the constituency was abolished, and the area is now represented by Mid Dunbartonshire and Cumbernauld and Kirkintilloch.

 The Scottish Parliament constituency of Strathkelvin and Bearsden, which covered the same area, continues in existence.

 Boundaries

 1983–1997: The Strathclyde Regional Council electoral divisions of Bearsden, Bishopbriggs, Kirkintilloch and the Bearsden & Milngavie District electoral division of Kilmardinny.

 1997–2005: The Strathclyde Regional Council electoral divisions of Bearsden, Bishopbriggs, Kirkintilloch and Strathkelvin North.